akb825/Cuttlefish/README.md

 * `-DCUTTLEFISH_ROOT_FOLDER=folder`: The root folder for the projects in IDEs that support them. (e.g. Visual Studio or XCode) This is useful if embedding MSL in another project.
 Defaults to Cuttlefish.
 * `-DCUTTLEFISH_INSTALL=ON|OFF`: Allow installation for Cuttlefish components.
 This can be useful when embedding in other projects to prevent installations from including Cuttlefish.
 For example, when statically linking into a shared library.
 Default is `ON`.
 * `-DCUTTLEFISH_INSTALL_PVRTEXLIB=ON|OFF`: Include the PVRTextTool library with the installation.
 This allows the installation to be used for machines that don't have PVRTexTool installed, and can avoid adjusting the `PATH` environment variable on some platforms.
 Default is `ON`.
+* `-DCUTTLEFISH_INSTALL_SET_RPATH=ON|OFF`: Set rpath during install for the library and tool on installation.
+Set to `OFF` if including in another project that wants to control the rpath.
+Default is `ON`.

 Once you have built and installed Cuttlefish, and have added the `lib/cmake/cuttlefish` directory to `CMAKE_PREFIX_PATH`, you can find the various modules with the `find_package()` CMake function.
 For example:

     find_package(Cuttlefish)

 Libraries and include directories can be found through the `Cuttlefish_LIBRARIES` and `Cuttlefish_INCLUDE_DIRS` CMake variables.

+# Limitations

+## Threading limitations

+Since external libraries perform the compression for compressed texture formats, there are threading limitations for some of these formats:

+* Multiple textures using BC6H or ASTC formats may not be converted in parallel. (multiple threads may still be used within the same texture)
+* PVRTC formats will always use the same number of threads as logical cores available. (even if you explicitly request one thread)

+## Texture file format limitations

+Some texture file formats have limitations for what texture formats are used.
+The following formats are *not* supported:

+* DDS
+	* R4G4B4A4
+	* B4G4R4A4
+	* B5G6R5
+	* R5G5B5A1
+	* B5G5R5A1
+	* R8G8B8
+	* B8G8R8
+	* A8B8G8R8
+	* A2R10G10B10
+	* R16G16B16
+	* ETC/EAC compressed formats
+	* ASTC compressed formats
+	* PVRTC compressed formats
+* KTX
+	* R4G4
+	* A4R4G4B4
+	* B8G8R8
+* PVR
+	* All formats supported

+## Custom PVR metadata

+Metadata is used to enhance the PVR file format to provide information beyond what is supported by the base format.
+The metadata values are:

+* **FourCC:** FOURCC('C', 'T', 'F', 'S')
+* **Key:** one of the following:
+	* FOURCC('B', 'C', '1', 'A'): set for BC1_RGBA format. (i.e. BC1 with 1-bit alpha)
+	* FOURCC('B', 'C', '1', 0): set for BC1_RGB format. (i.e. BC1 with no alpha)
+	* FOURCC('A', 'R', 'R', 'Y'): set for texture arrays.
+This can be used to differentiate between a non-array texture and an array with 1 element.
+	* FOURCC('D', 'I', 'M', '1'): set for 1D textures.
+* **Data Size:**: 4
+* **Data:** `(uint32_t)0`

+A dummy data field of 4 bytes is used because the PVRTexTool GUI tool will crash with a data size of 0.

 # Further Documentation